olgarithms/sphinx-tutorial/docs/automating-versioning.md

 You should now see the new tag `v0.0.2` is linked on the sidebar of your Pages site.

 We are done!
-We recommend you take a look at the [Further reading](#further-reading) section if you want to learn more about documentation.
+We recommend you take a look at the [Further reading](#further-reading) section if you want to learn more about documentation generation.

 <br />
 [Previous: Versioning](./versioning.md){: .btn .float-left .mb-lg-4}